-Macha Nikolski supervised with David Sherman a project in the second year of the ENSEIRB engineering school.
+Macha Nikolski supervised with David Sherman the Master 2 thesis of Damien Girons.

-All of the doctoral students in MAGNOME have teaching duties as teaching assistants, in the Universities Bordeaux 1 and Victor Ségalen Bordeaux 2.
+All of the doctoral students in MAGNOME have teaching duties as teaching assistants, in the Universities Bordeaux 1 and Victor Ségalen Bordeaux 2, or the ENSEIRB.
+Post-doc Julie Bourbeillon teachines bioinformatics and statistics at the Université Victor Ségalen Bordeaux 2.